This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 In the edition area of the entries, information of imprints, reprints or editions are quoted.
 The mentioning of first editions, illustrations, sizes, prices, bindings or paper qualities are neglected.

 Apart from the titles proper, common bibliographic abbreviations are used (see our List of abbreviations).
-Omissions and additions by the compilers are identified by dots and square brackets "[...]".
+Omissions and additions by the compilers are identified by square brackets and dots: "[...]".

 In case of multi-volume publications, the total number of volumes is indicated in the imprint area of the entry; the volume listing, as a rule, is given in the notes area.